 6. The Chemical Test

 A lot of people fear if they fail their blood and breath test, then they have no chance of winning their case.
 When really this is not true.

 There are a lot of things that can go wrong with your breath test.
 Factors like mouth alcohol contamination, radio frequency interference, reflux disease contamination, temperature error, and even flawed software in the computerized device.

 Similarly, there are a lot of things that could go wrong with your blood test, like expired test tubes, a contaminated sample, bad transportation and storage of the sample to faulty labeling.
 There was a recent case in Wisconsin where the defendant’s blood test report was actually a test on done a different person’s blood.

 You’ll want a skilled well-trained who understands breath and blood testing devices.

 Obviously, you want a lawyer who knows the law.
 Drink driving defense is a separate specialty recognized by the American Bar Association.
 The National College for DUI Defense is the only accredited organization that can certify lawyers as drunk driving defense specialists.

 A drunk driving lawyer needs to know all of the details of drunk driving law and science.
 But this lawyer should also be grounded with the basic constitutional principles.
+If it is a felony defined by a DUI lawyer, which is a more severe sentence, it is best to have an experienced lawyer to help you deal with such situations.
 Make sure you have an experienced lawyer on your side who is versed in law, science and all of your constitutional rights.

 Get A Drunk Driving Lawyer For Your Case Today